Willow (NES video game)

 is a 1989 2D action role-playing game developed and published by Capcom for the Nintendo Entertainment System.
-It is loosely based on the 1988 film of the same name and is the second title Capcom released based on Willow that year, the first being an unrelated side scrolling arcade game.
+It is loosely inspired by the 1988 film of the same name and is the second title Capcom released based on Willow that year, the first being an unrelated side scrolling arcade game.
 The version of Willow released for the Nintendo Entertainment System and the Famicom is an adventure game in the vein of The Legend of Zelda.

 Gameplay

-The player takes the role of Willow Ufgood, who wages a battle against evil, wielding swords, shields, magic spells, and items to defeat enemies.
+The player assumes the role of Willow Ufgood, who wages a battle against evil, wielding swords, shields, magic spells, and items to defeat enemies.
 Unlike the film and arcade game, Willow generally travels alone, only briefly meeting several other characters.
 The game contains some role-playing video game elements, as Willow gains experience and levels up from defeating enemies in real time combat.
-Rather than battery saving, it uses a password system to save the game.
-The game has no money system, and all items are found in the game.
+Rather than battery saving, it uses a password system instead of a save feature.
+There is no money system, and all items are found throughout the game.

-Willow can enter houses and converse with inhabitants of the villages to receive advice as well as items such as magic and weapons.
+Willow can enter homes and talk to inhabitants of the villages to receive advice as well as items like magic and weapons.

 Development

 Willow is a 1988 film produced by George Lucas, directed by Ron Howard, and starred Warwick Davis in the title role as Willow Ufgood.
 Capcom developed two games based on Willow in 1989.
 The arcade game plays similar to Capcom's previous fantasy action platformer Ghouls n' Ghosts.
-The Willow game developed for the NES is a role playing game.
+The version developed for the NES is a role playing game.

 Willow is part of a series of games released in the five years after the original The Legend of Zelda, which were described as "zelda clones".
 Other games like this include Neutopia by Hudson, Golden Axe Warrior by Sega and Crystalis by SNK.

 Capcom director Yoshiki Okamoto commented that the game was part of a broader strategy of Capcom at the time to appeal to a wider audience by using established characters from other media, as their original characters could be too niche.
 He cited games based on Area 88 and Destiny of an Emperor as part of this strategy.

 The music was composed by Harumi Fujita.
 She said “I put a lot of energy into the music for Willow.
 The producer of Willow was the same producer who made Mega Man.
 He was an extremely talented individual and I was elated to have the chance to write music for his game, so I put my all into it.
-I’m not sure how well the game itself was received, but it was fun.”.
+I’m not sure how well the game itself was received, but it was fun.”

 Shinji Mikami noted that when he joined Capcom in 1990, all of those who were accepted into the company got a free copy of the game.